- Although a fun pastime, trampolines can lead to serious injuries for children, teenagers and adults.

 Most trampolines are still found at private residences, which is where most of these injuries occur.
 Children and teens are often injured while jumping on a neighbor’s or friend’s backyard trampoline.

-Health Insurance Companies Will Seek to Avoid Paying for Backyard Trampoline Injuries
+Homeowner’s Insurance Companies May Seek to Avoid or Paying for Trampoline Injuries

 - Emergency room visits